sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

     > This section should provide enough context for the developers to understand the design decisions that were made, and to implement the feature.
     > It should also provide enough context for the stakeholders to understand the impact of the feature on the system as a whole.

+    ### Cross-cutting concerns

+    > Describe the cross-cutting concerns that are relevant to this feature.
+What are the security, performance, and scalability considerations?
+    > These are concerns that are relevant to the system as a whole, though they do not directly contribute to the core functionality of the
+    > system.
+They should be taken into account when implementing any feature, both while estimating and executing the work.
+    > As always, remove any header that is not relevant to your feature, and add any that are missing.
+It helps to reference the relevant
+    > high-level documents in this section, to provide context to the reader and avoid repeating the same rationale (DRY principle).

+    #### Security

+    #### Performance

+    #### Deployment

+    #### Auditing and Logging

     ## Planning

     > A bullet list with some high-level planning information.
 This can include the estimated development time, the estimated rollout time, time
     > to complete the testing cycle, the urgency of the feature, and the estimated added value.
 Feel free to add metrics that are relevant to
-    > your decision making process.
-This section can be ommited if these metrics are not relevant to your project or if they are being tracked
+    > your decision-making process.
+This section can be omitted if these metrics are not relevant to your project or if they are being tracked
-    > in other tooling ( e.g. jira, excel).
+    > in other tooling (e.g. Jira, excel).
 If dependencies are present, make sure to list them here.

-    * **Estimated development time:** ? workdays - ?? workdays
+    * **Estimated development time:** ?
+Workdays - ??
+Workdays
-    * **Estimated rollout time:** ? days
+    * **Estimated rollout time:** ?
+Days
     * **Urgency:** `high`, `medium`, `low`
     * **Estimated added value:** `high`, `medium`, `low`
     * **Depends on:** ???